NGC 3393

 NGC 3393 is a barred spiral galaxy located in the constellation Hydra.
-It is located at a distance of circa 180 million light-years from Earth, which, given its apparent dimensions, means that NGC 3393 is about 140,000 light-years across.
+It is located at a distance of circa 180 million light-years from Earth, which, given its apparent dimensions, means that NGC 3393 is about 231,000 light-years across.
 It was discovered by John Herschel on March 24, 1835.
-It is a Type II Seyfert galaxy.
-The galaxy is known to host two supermassive black holes, which are the nearest known pair of supermassive black holes to Earth.
+It is a Type II Seyfert galaxy, known to host two supermassive black holes, which are the nearest known pair of supermassive black holes to Earth.

 Characteristics

 The galaxy is characterised as a barred spiral galaxy.
 At both ends of the bar H II regions are present.
 There is also evidence of a fainter inner bar.
 The fainter outer arms of the galaxy form a nearly complete ring.

 Active galactic nucleus

 NGC 3393 has been characterised as a Seyfert galaxy, a galaxy category which features bright point-like nuclei.
 NGC 3393 is a type II Seyfert galaxy.
 Its X-ray spectrum is more consistent with a Compton-thick cold reflection source, which means that the source is hidden behind dense material, mainly gas and dust, and the X-rays observed have been reflected.